zama-ai/concrete-ml/README.md

 <br></br>

-🌟 If you find this project helpful or interesting, please consider giving it a on GitHub!
+🌟 If you find this project helpful or interesting, please consider giving it a star on GitHub!
 Your support helps to grow the community and motivates further development. 🚀

 [![GitHub stars](https://img.shields.io/github/stars/zama-ai/concrete-ml.svg?style=social&label=Star)](https://github.com/zama-ai/concrete-ml)